cyberblast/WebServer/readme.md

 * server.port: Port for the webserver to listen at
 * server.blobCache: Activate blob caching for all file routes (may be overridden on a per route base).
 * router.fileRoot: A base path for ALL file routes (optional)
-* router.apiRoot: A base path for ALL js files, callable as api function (optional)
+* router.apiRoot: A base path for ALL js files (except files under *modulesRoot*), callable as api function (optional)
+* router.modulesRoot: A root path for webmodule directories/packages.
+Such modules need to fit a certain pattern to work properly.
+See section *webmodules* for more details.
 * router.routes: List of route rules.
 First path match will get executed (top to bottom).
 * router.routes[x].path: URL path.
 Request url path must match to activate route rule.
 Filehandler rules may contain an asterisk (*) at the end to specify catch all rules.
-Modulehandler rules may define token placeholders for module (:module) and function (:function).
+Apihandler rules may define token placeholders for module (:module) and function (:function).
-* router.routes[x].handler: "file" or "module".
+* router.routes[x].handler: "file" or "api".
   * file: A rule to access static file content
-  * module: A rule to access a js function
+  * api: A rule to access a js function
 * router.routes[x].content: Valid for filehandler rules only.
 Specify a specific file (or path for catch all rules) to load.
 * router.routes[x].blobCache: Valid for filehandler rules only.
 Activate blob caching for all files loaded by this route rule.
-* router.routes[x].module: Valid for modulehandler rules only.
+* router.routes[x].module: Valid for apihandler rules only.
 Specify js file to load as module.
-* router.routes[x].function: Valid for modulehandler rules only.
+* router.routes[x].function: Valid for apihandler rules only.
 Specify name of static function to call.

 Sample log.json file:
 ```json